ervaude/fs_code_snippet/Readme.md

 Most configuration is done via TypoScript constants which are editable in the constant editor in the TYPO3 backend.

 * The TemplateRootPath can be overwritten with constant `{$plugin.tx_fscodesnippet.view.templateRootPath}`.
-However the fallback mechanism of
+However, the fallback mechanism of
 `FLUIDTEMPLATE` could be used as well to override the default template.

 * In the constant editor the *theme* of the code snippet can be adjusted according to the themes shipped by prism.js.